-Magic Knight: Has a reliable melee weapon and a strong firearm (and possibly a combination of both of these later), and her aforementioned magick replenishment ensures she doesn't have to go long without spellcasting.
+- Magic Knight: Has a reliable melee weapon, a strong firearm, and access to the game's Infinity+1 Sword, and her speedy magick replenishment ensures she doesn't have to go long without spellcasting.
 And while she doesn't have the smallest amount of sanity, it depletes faster then every other character (which makes sense considering the Lovecraftian nature of the story and how she's spent a good week or longer reading the Tome of Eternal Darkness).

 "The Guardians grow restless.
 Their time once again near.
 Whether by fate or misfortune, my family has crossed their path...and they didn't take kindly to it."